H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ### 16.6.3 Relationship to Port 8016

 Port 8017 is not a replacement for port 8016.
-The two services operate as a layered pair:
+The two services operate as a layered
+pair:

-- `allis-blood-brain-barrier:8016` — core constitutional enforcement; Phase 1.4 input blocking; Phase 4.5 core output blocking; fail-closed on all six sub-filter exceptions; `barrier_active`, `filters_operational`, and blocking counters from the enforcement core
+- `allis-blood-brain-barrier:8016` — core constitutional enforcement; Phase 1.4 input
+  blocking; Phase 4.5 core output blocking; fail-closed on all six sub-filter exceptions; `barrier_active`, `filters_operational`, and blocking counters from the enforcement core
-- `allis-bbb-output-filter:8017` — dedicated output façade; runs the same 6-filter evaluation stack on outgoing content; adds `via`, `filtered_at`, `total_filtered`, `total_blocked`, and `pass_rate` metadata; provides a distinct, auditable output boundary separate from the input enforcement path; `main_brain` output exception and HTTP-error paths both fail-closed (★ hardening)
+- `allis-bbb-output-filter:8017` — dedicated output façade; runs the same 6-filter
+  evaluation stack on outgoing content; adds `via`, `filtered_at`, `total_filtered`, `total_blocked`, and `pass_rate` metadata; provides a distinct, auditable output boundary; `main_brain` output exception and HTTP-error paths both fail-closed (★ hardening)

 Every response that leaves the system passes through **both** port 8016 (core) and port 8017 (output façade) before delivery.

 ### 16.6.4 Audit Commands